prot0ndev/Secret-Folder/README.md

 I mean...
 It's pretty simple thing.
 You can figure some things out by yourself I guess.

-**BUT** I'm still gonna tell you basically what you are gonna do with this
+**BUT** I'm still gonna tell you basically what you are gonna do with it

 1. Open it up
 2. It will create a folder called "Private"